 Veteran’s Day is one of few days a year that many American establishments honor service members and their families for their sacrifice & service, so you’ll want to be sure to do something to celebrate.
 But making Veteran’s Day a success requires careful planning, so knowing what’s available is important.
 Keep reading for a listing of the best Veteran’s Day happenings in travel, activities and dining the whole family can enjoy to celebrate their very own hero.
 Read more

 Going to an amusement park with family while preggo can feel pretty unfair, but not at Disneyland!
-Unlike most theme parks full of rides you can’t go on if you’re pregnant Disneyland has some safer preggo-friendly options.
+It has some safer preggo-friendly attractions.
 Can you guess which ones?
 Read more

 There’s something calming about the beach — Kiddos play nicely, the sound of the waves sooth and you can kinda just be.
 There’s definitely a reason I frequent beaches despite not being a great swimmer.
 I drove about 4-5 hours to Mendicino with my mom and kiddo for a few days away while test driving the Lexus RX 350 and we were all a bit sad for our 3 days, 2 nights to be over.
 Keep reading for things to do with the family when visiting Mendicino.
 Read more